MarcoReidelbach/MaRDMO-Plugin/docs/how-to/data-property.md

-# How to Add a Data Property
+# How to Add a Data Property in MaRDMO

 A *data property* is a boolean characteristic of a MathModDB entity — for example *Is Dimensional* or *Is Physical Constant*.
 When a user selects such